THE TAMBOURINE COLLABORATORY

 bigger warehouse space beyond the back wall! …

-A storefront next to the lounge will house “The Sturgeon Bay Music Exchange” where musicians can bring their
+The storefront next to the lounge houses “The Sturgeon Bay Music Exchange,” a consignment music store

 The Tambourine (building) will also provide space for:

 1) Citizens For Our Bridge (CFOB) / Steel Bridge Songfest (SBSF) offices

 2) The Holiday Music Motel’s “3rd Floor” Online Store